 All faculty (tenured, tenure-track and lecturers) interested in joining this program for spring 2018 are encouraged to apply.
 Eligible mentors should have an interest in intra-disciplinary writing and will either be teaching a GWAR course in the spring 2018 semester or will have recently taught GWAR courses for two to three semesters and intend to continue teaching GWAR in the future.
 New faculty and those new to teaching GWAR are welcome to apply.
 Proposals from teams (mentor pairs) within and across disciplines are highly encouraged.
 Those interested in applying should email Juliana van Olphen, professor of health education and director of WAC/WID (Writing Across the Curriculum/Writing in the Disciplines) or Jennifer Swanson, associate director of WAC/WID.
 Stipends will be provided to participating faculty.

-The application form, available online, must be completed and submitted by Friday, Dec.
-8. Successful applicants will be notified in the beginning of January.
+The application form, available online, must be completed and submitted by Friday, May 11.
+Successful applicants will be notified in early June.